Peteradetula/peteradetula/data/servicesV2/1-research.md

 badge: 'Services details'
 feature:
   [
-    '<b>Informing design decisions</b> – Using data from interviews, surveys, usability tests, and analytics to guide concepts, features, and prioritisation.', '<b>Validating ideas</b> – Testing assumptions early to ensure solutions are useful, usable, and aligned with business goals before full development.', ]
+    'Informing design decisions – Using data from interviews, surveys, usability tests, and analytics to guide concepts, features, and prioritisation.', 'Validating ideas – Testing assumptions early to ensure solutions are useful, usable, and aligned with business goals before full development.', ]
 ---